Artificial or real?

 According to the American Christmas Tree Association, 80 percent of us that put up Christmas trees will be artificial this year.

-That said hardly anyone seems any more bundles up the kids, piles the family in the station wagon, and heads to the hills in search of the perfect Christmas tree.
+That said hardly anyone seems any more to bundle up the kids, pile the family in the station wagon — or should that be the SUV — and head to the hills in search of the perfect Christmas tree.

 It’s an experience that’s worth doing at least once with your kids — or grandkids.